- : Updated the entire table of contents so that you can navigate the library easier.

 Every page of this book has a useful skill or tip on surviving in the wilderness.
 Advanced bushcraft wilderness type skills.

-This is for the true outdoorsman that spends a lot of time in the outdoors.
+This is for the true outdoorsman that spends a lot of time outdoors.

 The Ultimate Wilderness Survival Handbook